John McLevey, PhD

 BA (H) Sociology, Memorial University of Newfoundland, 2008

-- Social Networks
+- Social Network Analysis

-- Political Sociology
+- Political Sociology and Social Movements

-- Environmental Sociology
+- Environmental Social Science

 John McLevey and Reid McIlroy-Young.
 2017.
 "Introducing metaknowledge: Software for Computational Research in Information Science, Network Analysis, and Science of Science."
 Journal of Informetrics.
 11: 176-197.

-Allyson Stokes and John McLevey (equal authors) 2016, "From Porter to Bourdieu: The Evolving Specialty Structure of English Canadian Sociology, 1966- 2014."
+Allyson Stokes and John McLevey (equal authors).
+2016.
+"From Porter to Bourdieu: The Evolving Specialty Structure of English Canadian Sociology, 1966- 2014."
 Canadian Review of Sociology / Revue canadienne de sociologie.
+53(2):176–202.

-McLevey, John (2015), "Understanding Policy Research in Liminal Spaces: Think Tank Responses to Diverging Principles of Legitimacy."
+John McLevey.
+2015.
+"Understanding Policy Research in Liminal Spaces: Think Tank Responses to Diverging Principles of Legitimacy."
 Social Studies of Science.
 45(2):270-293.

-McLevey, John (2014), "Think Tanks, Funding, and the Politics of Policy Knowledge", Canadian Review of Sociology / Revue canadienne de sociologie.
+John McLevey.
+2014.
+"Think Tanks, Funding, and the Politics of Policy Knowledge in Canada."
+Canadian Review of Sociology / Revue canadienne de sociologie.
 51(1):54-75.

 2015-2016 John McLevey (PI) and Vanessa Schweizer (Co-I), Basillie School of International Affairs, Major Workshops Grant, “Challenges and Opportunities for Governance of Socio-Ecological Systems in Comparative Perspective,” $8,400.